Syffe/docs/docs/source/conditions.rst

        permission on the repository.
    * - ``commits``
      - list of :ref:`commits <data type commit>`
      - The list of commits of the pull request.
+The index ``0`` is the first commit of the pull request, while ``-1`` is the last commit of the pull request.
    * - ``commits[X].author``
      - string
      - The name of the author of the ``Xth`` commit.